 Find out about available funding options and other financial services through this service area.

 This is a one-stop-shop for student academic support, including tutoring, writing assistance, math assistance, and library services.

-The Multicultural Center provides a supportive social and learning environment for students, tailored academic assistance, referrals to Western’s services, and a friendly, supportive environment.
+The SPACE provides a supportive social and learning environment for students, tailored academic assistance, referrals to Western’s services, and a friendly, supportive environment.
 Community Engagement helps connect students with community organizations for volunteer and educational experiences.